Letter from Professor Pae

 Biography

-A graduate of the Juilliard School, New England Conservatory, and an Associate Artist at the Chapelle Musicale Reine Elisabeth in Belgium, Ms. Pae is committed to mentoring the next generation of young artists.
-She is Associate Professor of Cello at Eastern Michigan University where she is a recipient of the 2021 Ronald W. Collins Distinguished Faculty Award in Creative Activity, the highest honor Eastern Michigan University presents to an individual faculty member; cello and chamber music faculty at the National Youth Orchestra of Canada, Formosa Chamber Music Festival, and Taipei Music Academy & Festival, and Faculty Emeritus at the Perlman Music Program.
-An advocate for equity in the arts, Pae serves as Governor on the board of The Recording Academy® Chicago Chapter.
+Ms. Pae has received degrees from the Juilliard School, New England Conservatory, and the Chapelle Musicale Reine Elisabeth in Belgium.
+She is committed to mentoring the next generation of young artists.
+She is Associate Professor of Cello at Eastern Michigan University where she is a recipient of the 2021 Ronald W. Collins Distinguished Faculty Award, the highest honor Eastern Michigan University presents to an individual faculty member.
+Ms. Pae is on the faculty at the National Youth Orchestra of Canada and Texas Music Festival, and formerly taught at the Formosa Chamber Music Festival, Taipei Music Academy & Festival, and the Perlman Music Program.
 Her mentors have included cellists Gary Hoffman, Laurence Lesser, Joel Krosnick, André Emelianoff, and Nellis Delay; violist Kim Kashkashian, and violinist Itzhak Perlman.

 Ms. Pae travels and performs with her trusty companion, a Vincenzo Postiglione cello (c.
 1885) from Naples, Italy.